aniteshlal/PhotoSite/README.md

 [Link to my youtube tutorial](https://youtu.be/PBpXgQWBLyA)
 ## 5. Adv - What happens when an instance stops running?!
 What shall I do?
 When an instance stops, you lose your environment and data so you have to do all the steps to setup your instances again.<br>
 To prevent re-setup for our environment and data.
-We can create our own AMI.
+We can create our own AMI.<br>
 ![create image](readmePics/create-image.JPG) <br>
 We select the instance that we want to create an image of. <br>
 Then we click on the 'Action' dropdown and select 'Image' option and then click on 'Create image'<br>
 It will bring us to a page where you name your image and then finish creating your image.
 It may take a few minutes for your image to be created.<br>
-To access your image, you Click on the AMI under the Images menu as shown by the following picture
+To access your image, you Click on the AMI under the Images menu as shown by the following picture <br>
 ![access image](readmePics/access-image.JPG)<br>
 You should arrive to a page that lists all the images that you have created.<br>
-To create an instance with a image, you just select the image and click on 'Launch'
+To create an instance with a image, you just select the image and click on 'Launch'<br>
 ![launch image](readmePics/launch-image.JPG)<br>
 Then you will have to configure the instance as I have explain how to do previously.<br>
 After a few minutes the instance the instance is created.
 So now we should be able access this instance through SSH terminal.<br>